-Is A Natural Wood Roof Right For You?
+Is A Natural Wood Roof Right For You

-Advantages of Natural Wood Roofs
+Advantage of Natural Wood Roofs

 From an insulation standpoint, wood roofs are superior to metal or asphalt shingle roofing materials.
 You still need the other components of a good insulating system, but a wood shake roof has the potential to decrease your home’s energy consumption.